A FIVE DAY CHRISTIAN EVENT AT BUTLINS

 We hope you will enjoy the experience and we pray you will know God's leading and guiding as you serve your organisation in this way.

-We would also ask that you take time to read through this information – much of it is new for 2025.
+We would also ask that you take time to read through this information.

 Spring Harvest is working towards the removal of barriers that prohibit disabled guests from full participation and inclusion in the event.
 Please look out for guests who may need extra help.